coracle-social/coracle/README.md

 - [ ] Deterministically calculate color for relays, show it on notes.
 User popper?
 - [ ] Likes list
 - [ ] Fix anon/new user experience
-- [ ] Stream likes rather than load, they're probably what is slowing things down.
-Figure out how to multiplex them, or store them in the database by count
-  - Stream likes and replies, only load parent up front
-  - Show full thread on detail view - fetch parent, load all descendants, highlight anchor
 - [ ] Likes are slow
 - [ ] Show loading on replies/notes